joewalker/gcli/docs/index.md

   many people wanting to implement the ``add`` command.
 This style of writing commands has become common place in Unix as the number of commands has gone up.

-  We plan to support some type of ``focus`` concept to allow a parent command to become a default, promoting its sub-commands above others.
+  We plan to support some type of 'focus' concept to allow a parent command to become a default, promoting its sub-commands above others.

 - Each command should do exactly and only one thing.
 An example of a Unix command that breaks this principle is the ``tar`` command.